AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 3. Build ABS ATU/Audio board.
 4. Upload <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/version2-beta/ATU-100_Custom_Firmware/ABS_for_QMX_Plus_1938_board_V2.1_fw_00.hex.zip">ATU custom firmware from this repository</a> into the PIC16F1938 using supplied programming ICSP connector on the ATU PCB. board)
-5. Front panel replcement.
+5. Front panel replacement.
 We have 2 options for the front panel replcement:
    - Printing the replacement front panel on a 3D printer (budget option).
 STL files can be downloaded from <a href="ABS_Front_Panel_Mod_For_ATU/3D Prints/ABS Front Panel with ATU Control.stl">here.</a> PETG filament is recommended due to the outdoor exposure.
    - Ordering the front panel from JLCPCB (most aesthetically appealing option).
 When ordered along with other PCB's - the front panel will add negligeable cost.
 Otherwise if ordered separately the shipping cost to US (about $20) is the most cosiderable portion of the total cost.
 There are two versions of the PCB front panel:
      - with LED manually soldered from the back.
 Fabrication files are <a href="ABS_Front_Panel_Mod_For_ATU/PCB version THT v1.1/GERBER-ABS Front Panel Mod_THT_v1.1.zip">here</a>.